awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 1. Set the **Granularity** property to the interval, in seconds, between points when metrics are collected for your DB instance or read replica\.
 The **Granularity** property can be set to one of the following values: `1`, `5`, `10`, `15`, `30`, or `60`\.

-**Note**
    The fastest that the RDS console refreshes is every 5 seconds\.
 If you set the granularity to 1 second in the RDS console, you still see updated metrics only every 5 seconds\.
 You can retrieve 1\-second metric updates by using CloudWatch Logs\.

 ### AWS CLI<a name="USER_Monitoring.OS.Enabling.Procedure.CLI"></a>

-To enable Enhanced Monitoring using the AWS CLI, in the following commands, set the `--monitoring-interval` option to a value other than `0` and set the `--monitoring-role-arn` option to the role you created in [Creating an IAM role for Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Prerequisites)\.
+To turn on Enhanced Monitoring using the AWS CLI, in the following commands, set the `--monitoring-interval` option to a value other than `0` and set the `--monitoring-role-arn` option to the role you created in [Creating an IAM role for Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Prerequisites)\.
 + [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html)
 + [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)
 + [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)
++ [create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html) \(Multi\-AZ DB cluster\)
++ [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) \(Multi\-AZ DB cluster\)

 The `--monitoring-interval` option specifies the interval, in seconds, between points when Enhanced Monitoring metrics are collected\.
 Valid values for the option are `0`, `1`, `5`, `10`, `15`, `30`, and `60`\.

 To turn off Enhanced Monitoring using the AWS CLI, set the `--monitoring-interval` option to `0` in these commands\.

 **Example**
-The following example turn on Enhanced Monitoring for a DB instance:
+The following example turns on Enhanced Monitoring for a DB instance:
 For Linux, macOS, or Unix:

 ```